Madison County, Alabama: Education

 There are a number of private schools serving Madison County.
 These include Randolph School, Madison Academy, Westminster Christian Academy, Faith Christian Academy, and several others.

 Madison City and the vast majority of Huntsville both have their own separate school systems (Madison City School District and Huntsville City School District).
+The Madison City School District also includes the town of Triana.